 Profile

-A therapy session about curiosity, hobbies, and the tragic modern response: “nice.”
+A therapy session about curiosity, safe choices, and small social experiments.

 Scene 1 – Int.
 Therapy Office – Day